aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

 target="_blank"> MetaHuman plugin</a>) to visually depict the ASL translation of those resulting phrases.
 ASL translation in this prototype is based on a very loose/naïve interpretation of ASL rules and grammar, primarily involving hand and arm movements - all of which end users can refine.
-The main goals of this project are to essentially improve the translation of existing robust ASL translation engines (through the use of GenAI), and to provide an engaging multimodal interface to view ASL translations.
+The main goals of this project are to essentially improve the translation of existing robust ASL translation engines (via GenAI), and to provide an engaging multimodal interface to view ASL translations.

 ![Alt text](assets/images/rainbow-example.png?raw=true "Sample Translation")